 You believe that you need to give something 100% of your effort.
 And if you’re unable to, you end up doing nothing at all.
 You tend to evaluate your life in extreme terms–either everything is perfect, or a total disaster.

 This can escalate into self blame and self hatred, as you’re setting an expectation of perfection for yourself.
 You’re putting things into two categories only: success and failure.

-This blog post is all about how to ditch the all-or-nothing mindset
+This blog post is all about how to stop all or nothing thinking.